Lease hotel & restaurant

 1.4 Inventory

-Depending on whether inventory is taken over, it is essential to create a complete list of the existing inventory.
-The new tenant then of course decides for himself whether he will continue to use everything or bring his own inventory to use.
-However, if a transfer fee or deposit is to be paid, the value of the inventory must be documented using the list.
+Depending on whether inventory is being taken over, it is essential to create a complete inventory of the existing inventory.
+The new tenant then decides whether to continue using everything or bring in their own inventory.
+However, if a purchase price or security deposit is to be paid, the value of the inventory must be documented accordingly using the list.

-As with the sale of a catering property, care should be taken to ensure that beautiful pictures, videos, if necessary a virtual tour, all floor plans and information on the competitive situation in the area are used or built in.
-When it comes to determining a reasonable lease, we have a separate article online here .
-Of course, we can also help you determine an appropriate rent.
-Particularly since the outbreak of the pandemic, special features have to be taken into account.
+As with the sale of a restaurant property, when leasing a property, care should be taken to include attractive pictures, videos, a virtual tour if possible, all floor plans, and information about the competition in the area.
+We have a separate online article on determining an appropriate rent.
+Of course, we can also assist you in determining an appropriate rent.
+Especially since the outbreak of the pandemic, there are special considerations to be taken into account here.

 2. Marketing - Tenant search